Even after years of learning about my curls and trying out multiple hair care products, my natural hair care routine has always been a hit and miss.

 Applying your products in this order helps to maximize the amount of water your curls can absorb and retain.

-For those with low porosity hair that tends to be dry, the LOC method is an excellent way to maximize hydration.
+For those with high porosity hair that tends to be dry, the LOC method is an excellent way to maximize hydration.

 Moreover, if you are just starting on your natural hair journey trying to figure out what works best, the LOC method is the right way to start for immediate results.